stanford-policylab/opp/data_readme.md

   charge code in the raw data
 - subject_race was derived from ethnicity_fixed and race_fixed in the raw data,
   provided in the clean data with raw_*

+**2023 update**:
+- 60,394 new stops added.
+- More accurate data has been used for early 2017, resulting in modest changes (e.g., one letter differences) in approximately 700 rows, as well as 18 new rows corresponding to stops that were not previously represented.

 ## Statewide, AZ
 ### 2009-01-06 to 2017-12-31